New Jersey's 15th legislative district: Election history since 1973

 Following the 2000 census and the 2001 legislative redistricting, West Windsor was shifted to the 14th district but added were Hopewell Township and its two enclave boroughs, Pennington and Hopewell.
 This addition led to longtime Republican legislator and Pennington resident William E. Schluter to retire from the state senate and run as an independent in the gubernatorial election that year.
 For the entire decade, Turner, Gusciora, and Watson Coleman were all reelected to their seats.
 In the 2011 redistricting, the 15th regained West Windsor and picked up East Amwell, West Amwell, and Lambertville in Hunterdon County, but lost the Princetons to the Republican-leaning 16th district.
 Gusciora, then a Princeton Township resident, moved to a house in Trenton to continue representing the district.
 The trio were elected twice more but Watson Coleman was elected to Congress in 2014.
 To replace Watson Coleman, Mercer and Hunterdon County Democrats chose Mercer County Democratic Party Chair and former Freeholder Elizabeth Maher Muoio.

 Muoio was nominated by Governor Phil Murphy to serve as the Treasurer of New Jersey.
 She resigned from office effective January 15, 2018, as well as from her position as director of economic development for Mercer County in order to begin work in the executive branch, in advance of her April 12 confirmation by the New Jersey Senate; her resignation came less than a week after being sworn into office for her second full term in the Assembly.
 Trenton Councilwoman and Mercer County Democratic Committee chair Verlina Reynolds-Jackson was chosen at a February 10 convention on the second ballot from a field of three candidates to succeed Muoio until a November 2018 special election, and was sworn in on February 15.

 Gusciora was elected Mayor of Trenton on June 12, 2018.
 Prior to being sworn in, he resigned from the Assembly on June 30.
 Mercer County Freeholder Anthony Verrelli, who finished runner-up to Reynolds-Jackson at the previous convention, was chosen at a special convention held on July 26 on the second ballot from a field of four candidates to fill Gusciora's seat; he was sworn in on August 6.
-Both Reynolds-Jackson and Verrelli will compete in a November 2018 special election to complete the unexpired terms.
+Both Reynolds-Jackson and Verrelli competed in a November 2018 special election to complete the unexpired terms.